emapeire/emapeire/README.md

 | Vercel                      |                                          |                                       |                                            |
 | Vitest                      |                                          |                                       |                                            |

-- ✨ My aspiration is to evolve into a seasoned **Software Architect**.
+- ✨ My aspiration is to evolve into a seasoned **Software Engineer**.

 - 👯 I eagerly anticipate collaborating within the **Open Source community**.